jrucho/YTbeatmakercues/README.md

 ## Packaging a release

 Run ./build_release.sh to create ytbeatmakercues-<version>.zip containing all extension files.
 Load the archive in Chrome via "Load unpacked" or "Pack extension".

+## Blind Mode
+Press Ctrl+Shift+B (or B alone) to toggle blind mode.
+You can also enable or disable it from the extension's options page.
+When blind mode is active, all on-screen controls are hidden for screen reader use.